phpDocumentor/phpDocumentor/docs/PSR.md

 The @return tag MAY have a multi-line description and does not need explicit delimiting.

-It is RECOMMENDED when documenting to use this tag with every function and method.
+It is RECOMMENDED to use this tag with every function and method.
 Exceptions to this recommendation are:

 1. **constructors**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.